Recording (Additional Guidance)

 'Good case recording is important to demonstrate the accountability of staff; it helps to focus the work of staff and supports effective partnerships with service users and carers.
 It ensures there is a documented account of the responsible authority's involvement with individual service users, families and carers and assists with continuity when workers are unavailable or change'.

-The child's record is an important source of information for them.
-It provides information about the sequence of events which brought about Children's Social Care's intervention into their life and (in many instances) explains the reasons why important decisions were made in the child's and/or family's life.
+The child's record is an important source of information for them as well as a tool for planning actions and interventions.
+It provides information about the sequence of events which brought about Children's Social Care's intervention into their life and explains the reasons why important decisions were made in the child's and/or family's life.
 This can be a key to helping a child to understand themselves and their past – especially where the child was unable to live with their parent / other long term carer.

 The child's case record will usually be developed from notes taken in the course of a visit or interview and these may be used directly, or as a result of such information being in a report or court statement.
 The Family Court, in the case of RE M and N (Children) (Local authority gathering, preserving and disclosing evidence) advised that social workers/practitioners must make contemporaneous notes which form a coherent, contemporaneous record.
 The notes should be legible, signed and dated and record persons present during the meeting/conversation in question.
 The notes should be detailed and accurately attribute descriptions, actions and views etc. In some instances, sketches/diagrams may be helpful in establishing the veracity of explanations given, e.g. with regard to how injuries were sustained, etc.